People who equate truth with fact are missing the point.

 Some stories are like laundry.
 The longer you put off telling them, the bigger they grow.

-This story, the one about my earliest adulthood and my relationship with Jacob and Abbie’s dad, has reached the ceiling, toppled over, and begun to spread across the hall and into the . . . → Read More: The Transcendent Familiar 3.1: I Won’t Fade Away
+This story, the one about my earliest adulthood and my relationship with Jacob and Abbie’s dad, has reached the ceiling, toppled over, and begun to spread across the hall and into the . . . → Read More: The Ugly Familiar 3.1: I Won’t Fade Away

 By Adrienne, on January 29th, 2011

 This article originally appeared in the Winter, 2010 issue of Brain, Child Magazine.
-I am reprinting it here because I love it and want it at home with me, and since it’s the piece that launched the blog, it seems appropriate to post.
-Also, this is a key piece of Carter’s and my history . . . → Read More: Love with Teeth
+I am reprinting it here because this is a key piece of Carter’s and my history that is missing from No Points for Style.

 By Adrienne, on August 31st, 2010